canonical/vanilla-framework/docs/en/patterns/pagination.md

 <hr>

-The pagination component should be used to navigate between pages of content, depending on the length provided, the pagination component will automatically scale.
+The pagination component should be used to navigate between pages of content.
+Depending on the length provided, the pagination component will automatically scale.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/pagination/pagination"
     class="js-example">